MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/get-started-with-setting-up-module.md

 ## Outbound configuration wizard

 The *Outbound configuration wizard* provides a step-by-step guide that will help you set up outbound operations for one or more warehouses.
-After you complete this wizard, settings will be in place that will let you ship sales and/or outbound shipment orders.
+After you complete this wizard, settings will be in place that will let you ship sales.
 Use this wizard for new legal entities or new warehouses where you must configure basic outbound flows.
 The default task list that was described earlier in this article includes steps for setting up the prerequisites for this wizard.
 It also includes a step that indicates when you should run this wizard.
 We recommend that you run the wizard when you're instructed to do so in the default task list.

 The following table summarizes the configurations that the wizard does.